-THGC participates in two educational granting programs.
-The first is the THGC Grant, which is offered to non-profit organizations for projects that relate to the THGC's mission to support Holocaust and genocide courses of study and awareness programs.
-Also associated with the Commission is the "Friends of the THGC Educator Grant" program, which provides an easy avenue for educators and educational institutions in Texas to fund civic and social responsibility projects.
+THGC participates in two educational granting Historical Commission. programs.
+The first is the THGC Grant, which is offered to non-profit organizations for projects that relate to the Other states including Georgia, Florida, South Carolina, THGC's mission to support Holocaust and genocide New Jersey, Tennessee, Ohio and Alabama have similar courses of study and awareness programs.
+Also type organizations. associated with the Commission is the "Friends of the THGC Educator Grant" program, which provides an As a commissioner I regularly speak to Texas students, easy avenue for educators and educational institutions veterans groups, at educational conferences and in Texas to fund civic and social responsibility projects. at Holocaust memorial events around Texas.
+It is a